Multiplier bootstrap of tail copulas with applications: Statistical applications

-On the basis of this result it is possible to construct asymptotic confidence regions for the \mbox{parameter $\theta$} as well as to test point hypotheses regarding the parameter.
-In Table \ref{tab:confint} we present a small simulation study regarding the finite sample coverage probabilities of some confidence intervals for the parameter of a Clayton tail copula.
-This interval is defined as $KI_{1-\alpha}=[\thetamd-k^{-1/2} \hat q_{1-\alpha/2}, \thetamd-k^{-1/2} \hat q_{\alpha/2}]$, where $\hat q_\beta$ denotes the estimated $\beta$-quantile of the distribution of $\Theta^{MD}_n$ based on the bootstrap approximation provided by Theorem \ref{theo:thetamdasym}.
-The sample size is $n=1000$ and $B=500$ bootstrap replications are used for the calculation of the quantiles.
-All coverage probabilities are calculated by $1000$ simulation runs.
+Based on this result, it is possible to construct asymptotic confidence regions for the parameter~$\theta$, as well as to test point hypotheses regarding the parameter.
+Table~\ref{tab:confint} presents a small simulation study regarding the finite-sample coverage probabilities of some confidence intervals for the parameter of a Clayton tail copula.
+This interval is defined as $KI_{1-\alpha }=[\thetamd-k^{-1/2} \hat q_{1-\alpha/2}, \thetamd-k^{-1/2} \hat q_{\alpha/2}]$, where $\hat q_\beta$ denotes the estimated $\beta $-quantile of the distribution of $\Theta^{\mathrm{MD}}_n$ based on the bootstrap approximation provided by Theorem~\ref{theo:thetamdasym}.
+The sample size is $n=1000$, and $B=500$ bootstrap replications are used for calculating the quantiles.\vadjust{\goodbreak} All coverage probabilities are calculated by $1000$ simulation runs.
 The parameter of the Clayton tail copula is chosen such that the tail dependence coefficient varies in the set $\{1/4,2/4,3/4\}$.

-In order to investigate the impact of the choice of $k$ we chose three different scenarios: $k=50$, $k=200$ and for the last setting we used two different values of $k$, namely $k=50$ for the estimator $\thetamd$ and $k=200$ for the Bootstrap-estimator of the quantiles $\hat q_\beta$.
-This choice is motivated by the findings in Section \ref{subsec:fstail}, which indicate that a smaller value of $k$ should be used in the estimator $\hat \Lambda_L$.
+To investigate the impact of the choice of $k$, we chose three different scenarios: $k=50$, $k=200$, and two different values of $k$, namely $k=50$ for the estimator $\thetamd$ and $k=200$ for the bootstrap estimator of the quantiles $\hat q_\beta$.
+This choice was motivated by the findings in Section~\ref{subsec:fstail}, which indicate that a smaller value of $k$ should be used in the estimator~$\hat\Lambda_L$.